Benny and Words For Yesterday

 The third track on the EP “Down Below” is an anthemic rocker that drives home the point.
 The lyrics paint a protagonist enveloped by the flames of controversy, left over as the result of a relationship gone wrong.
 “That song gets at the heart of this record”, says Bassett.
 “Breakups are always difficult, but if neither person gets closure, each of them tells a different story about why it happened, and often times it can get ugly.”

 For Bassett, his path to becoming a professional musician involved one of these defining life moments.
 Not too long ago Benny was a lawyer in Chicago, Illinois.
 After several years playing music in the Chicago scene, he found himself as the co-leader of a Chicago band called Vintage Blue.
 They found some success in commercial radio, and on the summer festival scene, playing various Chicago street festivals, and two slots at Milwaukee’s Summerfest; but he wanted more.
 Between 2015 and 2016, the band split, Benny turned his back on the legal profession, and he launched his solo career with his first EP “These Dreams”.
 Now, through this new album, Benny is refusing to let this new opportunity pass without speaking up.

-The six song EP is set to debut in Spring of 2019, and will be accompanied by a lengthy international tour, that is currently set to include performances across the United States, North America, and Europe.
+The six song EP was released in April of 2019, and Benny is in the middle of a lengthy international tour, that so far has covered North America, Europe, the Dominican Republic, and is probably coming to your town soon!
 For more information on promotions, booking, or joining the Benny Bassett community, please head to www.bennybassett.com